-If you want to use LinkedIn for “cold selling,” then you’ll need to make a lot of connections and personalize your messages for each contact.
-While you may want to create a general “message template,” you should always include the name and a personal anecdote at the beginning of these messages to draw in the attention of your contact.
+If you want to use LinkedIn for “cold selling,” you’ll need to make many connections and personalize your messages for each contact.
+While you may want to create a general “message template,” you should always include the name and a personal anecdote at the beginning of these messages to draw your contact’s attention.

-Here are some more tips to send messages on LinkedIn to potential prospects:
+Here are some more tips for sending messages on LinkedIn to potential prospects:

 - Look for contacts who already follow your company or have connections to someone at your company.

 - Don’t write long InMail messages.
 Keep it short, personable, and honest.

 - Make use of the subject line and mention something about the person’s profile, such as their title, niche, or name.